Emirates Capital Asset Management (ECAM)

 In the following graphs note the following:

-• the Crestmont Price/Earnings (P/E) ratio at the end of December 2022 remained near the most expensive market valuation in U.S. stock market history (but well off its most recent peak) .
+- the Crestmont Price/Earnings (P/E) ratio remains near the most expensive market valuation in U.S. stock market history (> 3 standard deviations about its geometric mean).

-• pay particular attention to chart #2 where it can be seen high equity valuations are historically supported by inflation in the 0-3% range.
-Inflation is currently well outside this corridor (which occurred as of the end of April, 2021) and remains very concerning.
-Overvalued equities combined with high inflation tend be be a very dangerous combination.
+- pay particular attention to chart #2 where it can be seen high equity valuations are historically supported by inflation in the 0-3% range.
+Inflation remains inside this corridor so markets remain vulnerable should inflation increase > 3%.

 U.S. (NYSE) Margin Debt